-If you stopped a person on the street and asked, “Hey, how often are you supposed to go to the dentist?” the odds are pretty good that they’ll say, “Twice a year.”
-But if you ask that same person, “How often do YOU go to the dentist?” they might say “It’s none of your business,” but they might also say, “Not enough.”
-We all know the importance of regular dental checkups, yet for many reasons, so many of us fail to make that simple appointment every six months.
-There are countless reasons why we should get our teeth cleaned twice a year, but the following three are especially important reasons that, hopefully, may motivate you to keep up with your regular dental checkups.
+If you stopped a person on the street and asked, “Hey, how often are you supposed to go to the dentist?” the odds are good that he/she will say, “Twice a year.”
+But if you ask that same person, “How often do YOU go to the dentist?” you might hear: “It’s none of your business,” or maybe, “Not enough.”
+We all know the importance of regular dental checkups, yet for many reasons, so many of us fail to make that appointment every six months.
+There are many reasons we should get our teeth cleaned twice a year, but the following three are especially important.

 Remove plaque and tartar build-up